Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You want to run a single caching HTTP reverse proxy on GCP for a latency-sensitive website.
 This specific reverse proxy consumes almost no CPU.
 You want to have a 30-GB in-memory cache, and need an additional 2 GB of memory for the rest of the processes.
 You want to minimize cost.
-How should you run this reverse proxy?
+How should you run this reverse proxy?  -----------------Issue

 - [x] Create a Cloud Memorystore for Redis instance with 32-GB capacity.
 - [ ] Run it on Compute Engine, and choose a custom instance type with 6 vCPUs and 32 GB of memory.